 Concentrations of credit risk exist if a number of counterparties are engaged in similar activities and have similar economic characteristics that may cause their ability to meet contractual obligations to be similarly affected by changes in economic or other conditions.
-As at December 31, 2014 and 2013, all of the Trust's ownership interest in receivables represents exposure to the agricultural and construction industries.
+As at December 31, 2015 and 2014, all of the Trust's ownership interest in receivables represents exposure to the agricultural and construction industries.

-There were no credit losses incurred for the years ended December 31, 2014 and 2013, respectively.
+There were no credit losses incurred for the years ended December 31, 2015 and 2014.
 Receivables are considered past due if the required principal and interest payments have not been received as of the date such payments were due.
 Delinquency is reported on receivables greater than 30 days past due.
-The principal balance of accounts greater than 30 days delinquent was \$693,336 and \$1,634,692, which represented 0.08% and 0.23%, respectively, of the Trust's portfolio as at December 31, 2014 and 2013, respectively.
+The principal balance of accounts greater than 30 days delinquent was \$20,231 and \$693,336, which represented Nil% and 0.08%, respectively, of the Trust's portfolio as at December 31, 2015 and 2014, respectively.